 “My subject matter is desire and sexuality,” says Ma.
 Her most recent series, Paradise Lust, with its throngs of undressed bodies, almost looks like an homage to Bosch’s Garden of Earthly Delights—or better yet, an X-rated version of Where’s Waldo?
 As in the Waldo books, here too the artist has hidden “Easter eggs” throughout each painting, and the curious and patient viewer can spot the Birth of Venus, the Girl with a Pearl Earring, and various Japanese Edo-period prints, along with the Pink Panther, Sailor Moon, and Captain Marvel.
 The sprawling, often physically impossible settings are as much a nod to M.C.
 Escher as they are to the perspectival conventions of traditional Chinese painting.

-These titillating tableaux, these perverse panoramas, these spectacles of salacity allow Ma to chart the breadth and variety of copulation.
-Yet bawdy as they are, they’re also strangely impersonal.
+These titillating tableaux, these perverse panoramas, these—what shall we call them?—spectacles of salacity allow Ma to chart the breadth and variety of copulation.
+Bawdy as they are, they’re also strangely impersonal.
 Her figures are not individuals, but merely parts of a group, viewed from afar; in these paintings, the most intimate desires appear as a collective, almost abstract phenomenon.
 This effect is intentional, because in Ma’s view, sex links people across space and time.
 “I see sexuality not only as a personal experience, but also as a collective experience throughout history,” she explains.
 “The individuality fades in time, but the flesh, the experience, and the sensation are always there.”
 In Paradise Lust, she highlights the continuity of sex, rather than its subjective depth.

 There’s also a political dimension to her choice.
 Instead of displaying, say, a single nude woman, like so many canonical works of Western art, Ma seeks to avoid the pitfalls of painting sexualized women, even as she celebrates a certain objectification.
 “I think it’s hard not to objectify the body you see,” she notes.
 And that being the case, why not make the objectification more universal, more democratic?
 “In my series, I depict not only female bodies, but also male bodies and even animals.”
 (Notably octopuses: in fact, in addition to the improbable and the impractical, the works contain a fair amount of the impossible and the unpalatable.)
 “I try to generalize the body form, and the fact that sex is enjoyable for all genders.”